Lornangari/Recipe-app/README.md

 - HTML5 & CSS
 - JavaScript
 - Tailwind CSS
-- localStorage for state persistence
+- firebase for state persistence
 - Fetch API / Axios

 ## How to Run the Project